brutella/hkcam/SNAPSHOTS.md

 # Persistent Snapshots

-In addition to live streaming, `hkcam` lets you take snapshots.
-Those snapshots are stored in the file system and can be loaded via custom characteristics.
+*Persistent Snapshots* is a way to take snapshots of the camera and store them on disk.
+You can then access them via HomeKit.
+*Persistent Snapshots* is not a HomeKit IP-camera features, but instead implemented by `hkcam` with custom characteristics.

-[Persistent Snapshots](/SNAPSHOTS.md) are currently only supported by my [Home](https://hochgatterer.me/home) app.
+*Persistent Snapshots* are currently only supported by my [Home](https://hochgatterer.me/home) app.

-If you are an app developer, you can implement the same functionality by using the following characteristics.
+## Why?

+Taking snapshots of a security camera is an essential feature.
+For example you want to take a snapshot once motion is detected in room.
+But the HomeKit Accessory Protocol doesn't define it in the specification, there is currently no IP-camera which supports that via HomeKit.

+`hkcam` implements *Persistent Snapshots* with custom HomeKit characteristics.
+This means you can use this feature in HomeKit scenes and automations.

 ## Custom Characteristics